Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

-\end{theorem} While the proof \cref{thm:genhomdich_intro} is conceptually close to the proof by Dalmau and Jonsson~\cite{DalmauJ04}, we can combine \cref{thm:genhomdich_intro} with the aforementioned complexity monotonicty~\cite{CurticapeanDM17} to lift the result to the realm of counting subgraphs: \begin{theorem}[Intuitive version] Let $F$ be a fixed graph and let $\mathcal{H}$ be a recursively enumerable class of graphs.
-Given a graph $H \in \mathcal{H}$ and a graph $G \in \mathcal{G}_F$, we wish to compute the number of subgraphs $\#\subs{H}{G}$ of $G$ that are isomorphic to $H$. \begin{enumerate}[(1)] \item If the matching number of $\mathcal{H}\cap \mathcal{G}_F$ is bounded then the problem $\#\subsprob{\mathcal{H}}{\mathcal{G}}$ is polynomial-time solvable. \item Otherwise, the problem $\#\subsprob{\mathcal{H}}{\mathcal{G}}$ is $\#\W{1}$-complete. \end{enumerate}
+While the proof \cref{thm:genhomdich_intro} is conceptually close to the proof in~\cite{DalmauJ04}, we can combine \cref{thm:genhomdich_intro} with the aforementioned complexity monotonicty~\cite{CurticapeanDM17} to lift the result to the realm of counting subgraphs: \begin{mtheorem}[Intuitive version] Let $F$ be a fixed graph and let $\mathcal{H}$ be a recursively enumerable class of graphs.
+Given a graph $H \in \mathcal{H}$ and a graph $G \in \mathcal{G}_F$, we wish to compute the number of subgraphs $\#\subs{H}{G}$ of $G$ that are isomorphic to $H$. \begin{enumerate}[~1~] \item If the matching number of $\mathcal{H}\cap \mathcal{G}_F$ is bounded then the problem $\#\subsprob{\mathcal{H}}{\mathcal{G}}$ is polynomial-time solvable. \item Otherwise, the problem $\#\subsprob{\mathcal{H}}{\mathcal{G}}$ is $\#\W{1}$-complete. \lipicsEnd \end{enumerate}